Atthaualpha/knowledge-abyss/git/TAGS.md

 To list tags that are in the remote repository you can use the `git ls-remote --tags` command.

+### List only annotated tags

+To list just annotated tags use

+> `git describe`

+This command can also search a specific tag adding it after the command.

+## List only lightweight tags

+To list only lightweight tags use

+> `git describe --tags`

 ## Pushing tags to the remote

 To push tags you need to use the `push` command.
 There are some ways to do this.